jennybc/googlesheets/README.md

 install.packages("googlesheets")
 ```

-**googlesheets is no longer under active development**, although a full
-replacement is not on CRAN yet.
-Development has shifted to:
+**googlesheets is no longer under active maintenance**, development and support has shifted to:

   - [googledrive](https://googledrive.tidyverse.org), [available on
     CRAN](https://cran.r-project.org/package=googledrive).
 This package